 |

-(1953) washing off his feet before going into the house.
-He is
+(1953) washing off my feet before going into the house.
+I am

 on top of the cistern where rain water from the roof was

 collected.
-The downspouts come together behind him and empty
+The downspouts come together behind me and empty

 into a ceramic pipe to the cistern.
 In the background is an old Plymouth car